 Barrington Stage has produced several award-winning plays and musicals, beginning in its inaugural year with The Diary of Anne Frank, which won the Elliot Norton/Boston Theatre Critics Award.
 In its third year, BSC won two Elliot Norton/Boston Theatre Critics Awards and four Outer Critics Awards for its smash hit production of Cabaret, which moved to Boston and played an extended run at the Hasty Pudding Theatre.
-Several other BSC productions, including Lady Day at Emerson’s Bar and Grill, Mack and Mabel, South Pacific, The 25th Annual Putnam County Spelling Bee, Follies, West Side Story, The Mysteries of Harris Burdick, Freud’s Last Session, Sweeney Todd, Guys and Dolls, The Best of Enemies and All My Sons have been named among the top 10 productions of the year in many area newspapers — leading The Boston Globe to laud BSC as “one of the jewels in the state’s crown.”
+Several other BSC productions, including Lady Day at Emerson’s Bar and Grill, Mack and Mabel, South Pacific, The 25th Annual Putnam County Spelling Bee, Follies, West Side Story, The Mysteries of Harris Burdick, Freud’s Last Session, Sweeney Todd, Guys and Dolls, Best of Enemies, On the Town, All My Sons, Breaking the Code and Dancing Lessons, have been named among the top 10 productions of the year in many area newspapers — leading The Boston Globe to laud BSC as “one of the jewels in the state’s crown.”

 In June 2013, BSC produced Leonard Bernstein and Comden and Green’s On the Town, directed by John Rando and choreographed by Joshua Bergasse.
 It received across-the-board rave reviews, with Ben Brantley of The New York Times writing, “Normally, I wouldn’t tell citizens of the five boroughs to drive three hours to be told that New York is a helluva town.
-But this enchanted vision of a city that was — and of course never was — is worth catching…” The Broadway production opened in October 2014.
+But this enchanted vision of a city that was — and of course never was — is worth catching…” The production moved to Broadway in October 2014, where it once again received rave reviews.

 Commitment to New Work and the Musical Theatre Lab